-We love making lots of different chocolates and candy recipes at Christmastime, and besides this Almond Roca, we make Chocolate Turtles, Microwave Peanut Brittle, various barks, Poppycock and Grand Marnier Cherries.
+We love making lots of different chocolates and candy recipes at Christmastime, and besides this Almond Roca, we make Saltine Toffee, Chocolate Turtles, Microwave Peanut Brittle, Easy Chocolate Walnut Fudge, Poppycock, Peanut Butter Popcorn, and Grand Marnier Cherries.

 This post contains affiliate links.
 As an Amazon Associate, I earn a small portion from qualifying purchases at no extra charge for you.